afelten-Anses/VARtools/iVARCall2/README.md

 You can find the latest version of the tool at [https://github.com/afelten-Anses/VARtools/tree/master/iVARCall2](https://github.com/afelten-Anses/VARtools/tree/master/iVARCall2)

-HTML and PDF technical documentation are available in the 'docs/' directory.
+HTML and PDF technical documentations are available in the 'docs/' directory.

 iVARCall2 workflow